UATX is a university committed to the fearless pursuit of truth.

 We’re grateful for gifts of any size, but there is plenty you can still do if you have no funds to spare.
 UATX is at its core a community project.
 You can engage with our growing library of online content.
 Watch our videos.
 Share them.
 Post about us on social media and forward our emails.
 Tell your friends and family about us.
 And if you know any smart, fearless scholars or students, send them our way.

 If you scored 1460+ SAT, 33+ ACT, or 105+ CLT, you are automatically admitted (pending basic eligibility and an integrity check).
-If you scored below those thresholds, we’ll evaluate you based on test scores, AP/IB results, and a list of up to three verifiable achievements, each stated in a single sentence.
-All matriculated students receive the Founders Scholarship, valued at $130,000, to cover tuition over four years.
+If you scored below those thresholds, we’ll evaluate you based on test scores and AP/IB results.
+Applicants for Fall 2025 who scored below those thresholds must list up to three verifiable achievements, each stated in a single sentence.
+Matriculated students are eligible for Founders Scholarships, which cover full tuition.
+Founders Scholarships are awarded to students in the Class of 2030 on a first-come, first-served basis; all students in the Class of 2029 will be awarded Founders Scholarships.
 See our admissions policy for additional information.

 Providing false information or omitting key facts may result in denial or revocation of admission.
 If already enrolled, this may lead to forfeiture of deposit, tuition, fees, and scholarships, and dismissal without credit.